If you are using Raspbian, then you must have Raspbian Stretch as a minimum version. Raspbian Buster is the currently supported version.

 If you are using the browser on the Pi desktop, you can open the address: http://localhost:1880.

-Otherwise, you should use the IP address of the Pi:
+When browsing from another machine you should use the hostname or IP-address of the Pi:

 can find the IP address by running